Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-To analyze the behavior of $g$ within $W$, note that so we see that $g$ is continuous on $W$ by \ref {EbContinuous}.
+so we see that $g$ is continuous on $W$ by \ref {EbContinuous}.
 In addition, notice that the restriction of $g$ to $W$ actually lies in $C_0(W)$ by \ref {PLessV}.
 This said, it is now easy to see that $g$ is in $C_0(X)$, as claimed.
 The crucial property of $g$ that will be relevant to us is that \lbldeq PropGCricial

+We next claim that $m-g$ belongs to the {gray} ideal of $B$.
+To see this, notice that given $y\in F$, we clearly have that also $y\in F_m$, whence